Promptly-Technologies-LLC/openai-responses-python-quickstart/README.md

 ![Function Registration](./docs/functions.png)

-Don't forget to click "Regenerate registry.py" to save your changes.
-(This will regenerate the `utils/registry.py` file with your new configuration.)
-You may have to restart the server for the changes to take effect.
+Don't forget to click "Regenerate tool.config.json" to save your changes.
+(This will regenerate the `tool.config.json` file with your new configuration.)